vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We currently use the node.js versions that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/), which at this time is node.js 16.x LTS but due to it's pending end of life will be upgraded to node.js 18.x LTS as soon as it's confirmed to be supported.

 As explained more in-depth in another section, the connection to the Digital Ocean managed Redis database must be done via TLS.
-For the Streaming API, there are additional configuration options that must be set to allow node.js to connect when it expected an non-encrypted connection by default.
+For the Streaming API, there are additional configuration options that must be set to allow node.js to connect when it expected a non-encrypted connection by default.

 Example of `.env.production` configuration settings relevant to Streaming: